Scott Hahn

-Scott Walker Hahn (born October 28, 1957) is an American author, theologian and catholic apologist.
+Scott Walker Hahn (born October 28, 1957) is an American Catholic author, theologian and apologist.

 Hahn is the author of over 50 books regarding Catholic theology, Church history and Bible studies.
 Hahn currently teaches at the Franciscan University of Steubenville in Ohio.
 He has also lectured at the Pontifical College Josephinum in Columbus, Ohio.
-He also delivered thousands of popular talks and academic lectures, nationally and internationally.

-A former Protestant, Hahn was a Presbyterian minister who converted to Catholicism.
-Hahn's popular works include Rome Sweet Home and The Lamb's Supper: The Mass as Heaven on Earth.
+Hahn was a Presbyterian minister before converting to Catholicism.
+His popular works include Rome Sweet Home and The Lamb's Supper: The Mass as Heaven on Earth.
 His lectures have been featured in multiple audio distributions through Lighthouse Catholic Media.
 Hahn is known for his research on Early Christianity during the Apostolic Age and various theoretical works concerning the early Church Fathers.

 Biography

 Education

 Hahn received his B.A. degree magna cum laude in 1979 from Grove City College in Pennsylvania with a triple major of theology, philosophy and economics.
 He obtained his M.Div. degree summa cum laude from Gordon–Conwell Theological Seminary in 1982.
 In May 1995, he was awarded a Ph.D. degree in systematic theology from Marquette University (Phi Beta Kappa).

 Hahn's dissertation is titled "Kinship by Covenant: A Biblical Theological Analysis of Covenant Types and Texts in the Old and New Testaments".
 A version was published by Yale University Press in 2009 as Kinship by Covenant: A Canonical Approach to the Fulfillment of God's Saving Promises.
 Harvard professor Jon D. Levenson described it as "a learned and well-written volume interprets covenant as the red thread running through both testaments of the Christian Bible."